owenjs/lets-tour/README.md

 #### `isOpen?: boolean`

-Allow Tourer to be a controlled component
+Allow Tourer to be a controlled component/
 @default false

 #### `steps: LetsTourStep[]`